CluedIn-io/CluedIn.Documentation/_docs/91-Developer-Portal/160-Setup_Deployment/hosted.md

 - [Helm](https://helm.sh/)

-CluedIn uses a tool called Helm in order to mange the Kuberetes application.
+CluedIn uses a tool called Helm in order to mange the Kubernetes application.
 Visit the [helm github page](https://github.com/helm/helm) to get assistance on how to install.

 ## Platform Agnostic